Year 8 Trip to Paris

 LSS Students in Paris

-On Wednesday 5th April, a bus finally arrived outside of the school to take 55 year 8 students and 5 teachers on a long journey to Paris.
+A bus finally arrived outside of the school to take 55 year 8 students and 5 teachers on a long journey to Paris.
 10 hours later, we arrived at the youth hostel and met the animateur before unpacking, eating dinner and sleeping for our first night in Paris.

 The next day, we started off by visiting le Château de Versailles, the former home of the French royal family.
 It was the largest and most luxurious Château I think any of us had ever seen, full of expensive paintings, ornate designs and a (fake) golden fence at the front.
 Afterwards, we went into Paris for the first time and we headed straight for the business district to do some geography.
 It was home to la Grande Arche and les Quatre Temps, a shopping centre which after the geography, we were able to look around.
 Did you know that le louvre, Arc de Triomphe and le Grande Arche are in a perfectly straight line?
 We then visited the Arc de Triomphe before walking down les Champs-Élysées back to the bus.